namazso/OpenHashTab/README.md

 ## System requirements

 * Windows 7 or later (x86 / x64 / ARM64)
-* 1 GB RAM or more (for efficent hashing of more than 512 files at a time)
+* 1 GB RAM or more (for efficient hashing of more than 512 files at a time)

 ## Usage